kittOC/kittoc.github.io/mentors_on_github/oc_guide.md

         3. the `question` label is assigned to this task
         4. the OC-project team contacts the mentor (via e-mail or by assigning the task to the mentor)
-        5. the *mentor* assigns this task to the user: `c0c0n3` (or another user from the project dev. team responsible for the selection and prioritization of the questions)
+        5. the *mentor* assigns this task to the user from the project dev. team responsible for the selection and prioritization of the questions
 - **What should happen after the issue has been assigned**: the user from the project dev. team brings the issue to the biweekly sprints of the dev. team and assigns it to a member of the dev. team.
 This member is responsible to